 Your next move in cyber security may involve developing your knowledge and skills in order to take on greater responsibilities in the same specialism.

-To learn how to develop from a practitioner role to a lead role, explore the Responsibilities and Progression sections of your current specialism in the Careers Route Map, which will help you understand the additional responsibilities that you might take on.
+To learn how to develop your career, explore your current specialism in the Cyber Career Framework, which will help you understand the additional responsibilities that you might take on.

 Moving to a new specialism

-If you're considering a move into a different area of cyber security, explore the Moving on section of your current specialism in the Careers Route Map for clear information on the options naturally open to you.
-Note that the tiles directly adjacent to your current specialism in the Careers Routes map also share similar knowledge and skills.
+If you're considering a move into a different area of cyber security, explore the Moving on section of your current specialism in the Cyber Career Framework for clear information on the options naturally open to you.
+Note that the linked specialisms to your current specialism in the Cyber Career Framework map also share similar knowledge and skills.

 Core and cyber-enabled roles